oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The following commands do absolutely no error checking, or waiting for the load balancer IP address to be assigned, so before you used them in a script for automation you'd probably want to put some decent error correction in place.

 The [oci command](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm) used here allows you to manage aspects of the oci environment, you can also run it in your laptop if you want (follow the instructions at the link to download and configure it.)
-The oci command is **very** powerful and has a lot of options (on the OCI shell type `oci --help` to see them) The script also uses the [jq command](https://stedolan.github.io/jq) which is in the OCI Cloud shell, you can download it from the jq site
+The oci command is **very** powerful and has a lot of options (on the OCI shell type `oci --help` to see them) The script also uses the [jq command](https://stedolan.github.io/jq) which is in the OCI Cloud shell, you can download it from the jq site if you wanted it on your own system.

 ```bash
 echo Getting the Load balancer IP address from Kubernetes